 - Compile domain name options

-- Fine available domain options with a domain checker tool
+- Find available domain options with a domain checker tool

 - Choose an available domain option that meets your brand and requirements best